aymericbeaumet/vim-symlink/readme.md

 Note the optional dependency to [vim-bbye](https://github.com/moll/vim-bbye): it is used to consistenly wipeout buffers without impacting the windows order.
-A fallback implementation is implemented, but vim-bbye is more robust.
+A fallback implementation is present, but vim-bbye is more robust.

 ## Usage